TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-Now, we can try the `default password` against each user in the file:
+Now, we can test the `default password` against each user in the file:

 <br />